 ECM is an umbrella term that covers document management, records management, collaboration, workflow management or business process management, web content management, digital asset management, imaging, and archiving.

 For a complete and detailed explanation, check out this article.
 What is (ECM)?
 The Complete Guide.

-Document management capabilities are considered the backbone of enterprise content management and also, they provide the ability to automate simple to complex organizational processes and improve collaboration.
+Document management capabilities are considered the backbone of ECM and also, they provide the ability to automate simple to complex organizational processes and improve collaboration.

 Usually a good system should contain the below modules